 Caesars’ quality assurance team shared a couple of experiences that put some of the key considerations into perspective.

 The team had a product they wanted to get into service virtualization.
-After developing the use case and providing it to a vendor, the virtualization failed.
-That particular vendor wanted to charge Caesars to tell them why their product was failing.
+After developing the use case and providing it to Broadcom, the incumbent vendor, the virtualization failed.
+Broadcom wanted to charge Caesars to tell them why their product was failing.
 Roosevelt looked for other vendors and discovered Parasoft.
 After running the same use case, the same problem occurred.

 “The difference?
 Within 30 minutes, Parasoft’s development team had a hot fix and we were on our way,” explained Roosevelt.
 “We had a successful proof of concept for service virtualization.
 You need a strong product and a vendor with strong support.”

 Caesars saves time with performance testing by using the same scripts with minimal changes for load testing.
 Roosevelt says, “You don’t need to have yet another product to do that, and that’s what I love about using Parasoft SOAtest for API testing.

 Caesars is walking the path of continuous improvement, always examining what they’re doing and how to make it better.
 To communicate the ROI to key stakeholders within Caesars, Roosevelt came up with an automation ROI formula that shows year-over-year cost avoidance using test automation practices.

 The calculations based on the automation ROI formula are what Roosevelt presents to leadership at Caesars.
 It demonstrates a measurable reason to automate testing: the savings in costs you avoid (cost avoidance) outweighs the cost to purchase products in the hardware and software testing tools.